Sabrina Erdely: Film projects

 In 2013 a film, titled The Girl Who Conned the Ivy League and based on Erdely's story of the same name for Rolling Stone, published in early 2010, was in development with Rob Epstein as director.
 The idea for the film had been pitched in March 2010 by screenwriter Lorene Scafaria, with Amanda Seyfried proposed for the title role of Esther Reed.
 However, in January 2014, an LA Weekly cover story described cocaine-dealing allegations and prison time done by Remington Chase and Stepan Martirosyan, who were involved in financing the film.

 In 2013, it was announced that Craig Brewer would adapt Erdely's story "Gangster Princess of Beverly Hills" into a motion picture.

 Personal life

-As of April 2015, Erdely lives in Philadelphia with her husband (an attorney) and two children, a daughter and a son.
+Erdely lives in Philadelphia with her husband (an attorney) and two children, a daughter and a son.
 She is Jewish and a member of Temple Beth Zion-Beth Israel.

 In popular culture

 Erdely's defamatory "A Rape on Campus" article and its aftermath was the inspiration for a season 16 episode of Law & Order: Special Victims Unit.
-Episode 18 of the show, titled "Devastating Story", was broadcast in April 2015 and featured the case of a college student, who falsely claimed to have been gang raped in a fraternity house.
+Episode 18 of the show, titled "Devastating Story", was broadcast in April 2015 and features the case of a college student who falsely claims to have been gang raped in a fraternity house.

-In May of 2022, an off-Broadway play adapted from Erdely's "A Rape on Campus" article controversy and resulting legal battles titled Retraction premiered in New York City at Theatre Row.
+In May 2022, an off-Broadway play adapted from Erdely's "A Rape on Campus" article controversy and resulting legal battles titled Retraction premiered in New York City at Theatre Row.